 The Hygeia Foundation is run by volunteers, apart from paid support for IT, legal and accounting services as required.
 Our main office is in New Canaan, CT, USA.
 We also have an office in Findhorn, Scotland and a registered office in New York.

 John lived in the Findhorn Foundation Community in Scotland from 1974-77 and has been closely associated with the community ever since.
-He currently represents the Findhorn Foundation and Gaia Education at the United Nations Headquarters in New York City.
+He currently represents the Findhorn Foundation and Gaia Education at the United Nations Headquarters in New York City as well as serving on the Gaia Education Board.

-He taught Transcendental Meditation and The Science of Creative Intelligence in the UK and the USA from 1971-1977 and has been practicing meditation for 46 years.
+He taught Transcendental Meditation and The Science of Creative Intelligence in the UK and the USA from 1971-1977 and has been practicing meditation for over 50 years.

 John grew up in Connecticut, graduated from Boston University and has traveled extensively.